-Behaviours Fail Pass Distinction RPA thod PD Deliaviours raii FdSS Distinction marks marks Self - motivation Requires encouragement to meet expectations Shifts responsibility to others Independent action to meet expectations Applies initiative in developing their own skills and knowledge Consistently strives to exceed expectations Proactively seeks opportunities to develop themselves and share learning with others √ 3 marks (min 1 mark = pass) Tenacity and resilience Takes constructive feedback personally Fails to complete tasks Continues to work towards targets when managing rejection.
-Consistently completes tasks Strives to be better next time when receives negative feedback Consistently completes tasks and seeks opportunity for improvement √ 3 marks (min 1 mark = pass) Ambition, drive and determination Shows a limited interest in personal development Lacks the willingness to set and meet personal targets Demonstrates a view of their future professional development Agrees realistic targets and makes good plans to meet them Demonstrates planning and targets to achieve their view of their future professional development Independently creates stretch targets for personal and business opportunities √ 3 marks (min 1 mark = pass) Ability to prioritise and escalate where necessary Frequently makes poor decisions and fails to produce a positive outcome Only considers personal tasks when planning actions Decisions are thought through and address the issue at hand Considers team objectives when planning actions Decisions are timely show good judgement and are fully evidenced.
-They positively affect outcomes Balances corporate objectives with personal and team targets when planning √ 3 marks (min 1 mark = pass) Innovative Fails to create new ideas Forms ideas and supports implementation Forms new ideas and drives implementation √ 3 marks (min 1 mark = pass) Attention to detail Inaccurate and work contains numerous errors Shows limited understanding of their role and how they fit into the team Checks own work which contains minimal errors Identifies their role in the team and how their work contributes Takes ownership for work and evaluates accuracy Understands the structure of the organisation and is able to discuss how teams interact √ 4 marks (min 1 mark = pass) √ 3 marks (min 1 mark = pass) Ethical customer focused approach Shows little interest in customer satisfaction Fails to review client satisfaction Has customer satisfaction at the centre of their actions Conducts reviews with clients Champions customer care best practice and strives for a win/win solution Leads client reviews and suggests improvements √ 4 marks (min 1 mark = pass) 3 marks (min 1 mark = pass) Are very organised Planning lacks structure leading to incomplete or late work Task driven by other team members Plans work, achieves deadlines and effectively manages resources Manages future pipeline of work Creates plans to maximise resources and personally ensure results are achieved Identifies future pipeline of work and proactively assigns resources. √ 4 marks (min 1 mark = pass) √ 3 marks (min 1 mark = pass) Good questioning and listening Sometimes misses the point.
-Is often distracted Understands and answers questions Focuses on the matter in hand Asks supplementary questions to investigate potential scenarios and ensures positive outcome Is able to analyse an issue quickly and form solutions √ 4 marks (min 1 mark = pass)
+Method Behaviours Fail Pass Distinction RPA marks PD marks Self - motivation Requires encouragement to meet expectations Shifts responsibility to others Independent action to meet expectations Applies initiative in developing their own skills and knowledge Consistently strives to exceed expectations Proactively seeks opportunities to develop themselves and share learning with others 3 marks (min 1 mark = pass) Tenacity and resilience Takes constructive feedback personally Fails to complete tasks Continues to work towards targets when managing rejection.
+Consistently completes tasks Strives to be better next time when receives negative feedback Consistently completes tasks and seeks opportunity for improvement 3 marks (min 1 mark = pass)

+Ambition, drive and determination Shows a limited interest in personal development Lacks the willingness to set and meet personal targets Demonstrates a view of their future professional development Agrees realistic targets and makes good plans to meet them Demonstrates planning and targets to achieve their view of their future professional development Independently creates stretch targets for personal and business opportunities 3 marks (min 1 mark = pass) Ability to prioritise and escalate where necessary Frequently makes poor decisions and fails to produce a positive outcome Only considers personal tasks when planning actions Decisions are thought through and address the issue at hand Considers team objectives when planning actions Decisions are timely show good judgement and are fully evidenced.
+They positively affect outcomes Balances corporate objectives with personal and team targets when planning 3 marks (min 1 mark = pass) Innovative Fails to create new ideas Forms ideas and supports implementation Forms new ideas and drives implementation 3 marks (min 1 mark = pass) Attention to detail Inaccurate and work contains numerous errors Shows limited understanding of their role and how they fit into the team Checks own work which contains minimal errors Identifies their role in the team and how their work contributes structure of the 4 marks 3 marks (min 1 (min 1 mark = mark = pass) pass) Ethical customer focused approach Shows little interest in customer satisfaction Fails to review client satisfaction Has customer satisfaction at the centre of their actions Conducts reviews with clients solution 4 marks 3 marks (min 1 (min 1 mark = mark = pass) pass) Are very organised Planning lacks structure leading to incomplete or late work Task driven by other team members Plans work, achieves deadlines and effectively manages resources Manages future pipeline of work results are achieved 4 marks 3 marks (min 1 (min 1 mark = mark = pass) pass) Good questioning and listening Sometimes misses the point.
+Is often distracted Understands and answers questions Focuses on the matter in hand Asks supplementary questions to investigate potential scenarios and ensures positive outcome Is able to analyse an issue quickly and form solutions 4 marks (min 1 mark = pass)